yingshaoxo/chrome-sidebar-demo/README.md

 # chrome-sidebar-demo

-This was for DaNiu tech group.
+This project was deprecated, you can have a look at the new project: https://github.com/DaniuTeam/Work_Siderbar

 ___